Twitter risks fraying as engineers exit over Musk upheaval - NewsBreak

 Twitter risks fraying as engineers exit over Musk upheaval

-Elon Musk’s managerial bomb-throwing at Twitter has so thinned the ranks of software engineers who keep the world’s de-facto public square up and running that industry insiders and programmers who were fired or resigned this week agree: Twitter may soon fray so badly it could actually crash.
+Elon Musk’s managerial bomb-throwing at Twitter has so thinned the ranks of software engineers who keep the world’s de-facto public square up and running that industry insiders and programmers who resigned or were fired this week agree: Twitter may soon fray so badly it could actually crash.

 “It does look like he’s going to blow up Twitter,” said Robert Graham, a veteran cybersecurity entrepreneur.
 “I can’t see how the lights won’t go out at any moment” — although many recently departed Twitter employees predicted a more gradual demise.

 Hundreds of employees signaled they were leaving ahead of Thursday's deadline, posting farewell messages, a salute emoji or other familiar symbols on the company’s internal Slack messaging board, according to employees who still have access.
-Dozens also took publicly to Twitter to announce their departure.
+Dozens also announced their departures publicly on Twitter.

-Twitter leadership sent an unsigned email after Thursday's deadline saying its offices would be closed and employee badge access disabled until Monday.
-No reason was given, according to two employees who got the email— one who took the severance, one still on payroll.
+Twitter leadership sent an unsigned email after Thursday's deadline saying Twitter's offices would be closed and employee badge access disabled until Monday.
+No reason was given, according to two employees who got the email — one who took the severance, one who was still on payroll.
 They spoke on condition of anonymity, fearing retribution.

 A trusted phalanx of Tesla coders at his side as he ransacked a formerly convivial workspace, Musk didn't appear bothered.